gohugoio/hugo/content/en/contribute/development.md

 The installation of Go should take only a few minutes.
 You have more than one option to get Go up and running on your machine.

-If you are having trouble following the installation guides for go, check out [Go Bootcamp, which contains setups for every platform][gobootcamp] or reach out to the Hugo community in the [Hugo Discussion Forums][forums].
+If you are having trouble following the installation guides for Go, check out [Go Bootcamp, which contains setups for every platform][gobootcamp] or reach out to the Hugo community in the [Hugo Discussion Forums][forums].

 ### Install Go From Source